-My thanks to Albert of Antiques-thru-time for giving me permission to reproduce his photos below.
-The images are of a large oil painting which is currently (April 2016) for sale via eBay at $6797.99 [update: now $7,797.99] plus packing, shipping and insurance.
+My thanks to Albert of Antiques-thru-time for giving me permission to reproduce his photos below, of a large oil painting which he had for sale.

 The portrait is believed to be of Margaret Lowndes née Atcherley , wife of Robert Lowndes and daughter of Richard Atcherley, with one of her children.
 Very strong corroboration for this is provided by the coat of arms displayed towards the top right corner of the painting.
 They are the arms of the Lowndes family (on the left) and the Atcherley family (on the right) combined (or, to use the heraldic term, impaled) – see below for a comparison of the arms from the painting, and the arms of the Atcherleys of Marton.
 The same arms were engraved on a silver-gilt sideboard dish which was supplied to Robert Lowndes by Pierre Harache of London (and which was, some 300 years later, sold by Christie’s in 2010 for £181,250).

 Margaret Atcherley was a posthumous child, that is, she was born after the death of her father, Richard, who was the youngest of the two surviving sons of Thomas Atcherley of Marton in the Shropshire parish of Middle (or Myddle).
 Richard Gough, in his Antiquities and Memoirs of the Parish of Myddle, related the story as follows: